ordvild/ordvild/writing-portfolio.md

 >
 > Content that has been added after I left includes, but is not restricted to, `/saas/data-imports/`, `/saas/currency/`and docs for the SaaS connectors for Jira, Confluence, Coupa, Docusign, SAP SuccessFactors and Slack.

-I also helped update the content under `/docs-snow.flexera.com/snow-atlas-api/resources/` as well as the Snow Atlas REST API guidelines for developers (not publicly available) in 2024.
+I also helped update the content under `/docs-snow.flexera.com/snow-atlas-api/resources/` as well as the Snow Atlas REST API guidelines for developers (not publicly available) for a short period in the spring of 2024.

 ## UX writing